ergoplatform/ergodocs/docs/mining/emission.md

 To fund development, promotion, events, and any other activities which may advance the platform, Ergo has in place a Treasury, which will receive **4.43%** of the Ergs released during emission.
 During the first two years post‐mainnet launch, the Treasury received 7.5 Ergs per block.

+For more information see the latest [transparency report](ergo-foundation-2022.md)